Online Classes FAQs

 Please contact us toll free at 866.522.7747 if you wish to take more than two courses and ask about the Kaplan University Accelerated Scholars Award.
 You can also locate your advising teams contact information in the lower right corner of your KU Campus homepage.

-8. What if I need to contact my professor?
+8. How do I contact my professor?

 9. What if I have a question about the class content?